waimea-cpy/flask-turso-images-app-setup/README.md

 This is template for a simple [Flask](https://flask.palletsprojects.com) application with a [Turso](https://turso.tech/) SQLite database to store and provide data.
 The app uses [Jinja2](https://jinja.palletsprojects.com/templates/) templating for structuring pages and data, and [PicoCSS](https://picocss.com/) for styling.

+The app includes handlers to deal with **image data stored in the DB**, and retrieval of that image data within HTML templates.

 ## Project Structure

 - **app** folder